naeluh/3d-Upload-and-Chat-Viewer/README.md

-3d-Upload-and-Chat-Viewer
+3d-Upload-and-Chat-Viewr
 =========================

-3d Upload and Chat Viewer

-The Gist
+The Gist of the 3d uploader and chat Viewr
 =========================

 This is a three.js enviroment with node.js chat added to create a place where the model can talked about in a group.